SandeepHooda/Angular2Webpack/README.md

 #build minified (index.html) and non-minified files (index-debug.html) in the dist folder, Then copy paster the dist folder in any web server like tomcat.
 npm run clean:dist && webpack --config config/webpack.dev.js && webpack --config config/webpack.prod.js

+#Sandeep - to do aot build and index-debug.html run the below command, Then copy paster the dist folder in any web server like tomcat.
+npm run build:aot && webpack --config config/webpack.dev.js

 # start the server
 npm start